What I'm Thinking - "Why are you here?"

 What I'm Watching - All Shook Up

-All Shook Up, complete with 1950s attire and Elvis Presley songs.
+The Yonsei musical club put on a performance of the 2005 show All Shook Up, complete with 1950s attire and Elvis Presley songs.
 The production was incredibly well done, and the actors displayed all the bravado and showmanship of Elvis himself!

 What I'm up to - Photos